logo museum conflict

 Logo proposals

 Following the previous main ideas for the logo, two proposals were developed.
-The graphics were very identical, but the logos incorporated different concepts.
+The graphics were very similar, but the logos incorporated different concepts.

 First proposal